atelier-saulx/based/packages/schema/README.md

 ## Display & format WIP

-Using `display` will not validate or transform and will purely change how the value is shown in UI and API.

 Use `format` to specify in which format the value has to represented and modified.
 This may impose some validation and will influence how the UI shows the value.

 ### For example